ernie-bernie/Mood-of-the-Room/Alpha/README.md

 - Alpha.04 - I will now use a WEIGHTED average of points in a specific window.
 This significantly reduces noise, and will make it so that sudden changes don't ruin the data
 - Alpha.05 - In this version, before using the data collected, I will make sure it is scaled properly by using min-max normalization.
 This ensures that one data point will not dramatically change the result
 - Alpha.06 - In this version, I will incorporate data voting to reduce noise and get the most accurate answer.
 I will collect votes from three of the closest neighbors.
 I will find the closest neighbor with Manhattan distances since one high data value/spike will not dramatically change the final result, unlike what would happen if I used Euclidean distances
+- Alpha.07 - In this version, a confidence rating would be added, based on how many neighbors agree, how close the neighbors were, and how accurate recent predictions are.
+This will show the user how much it can trust it

 ## Starting Problems & Limitations
 - Mood labels are subjective